quat1024/garden/garden/neoforge-installer.md

   * all these libs end up under `maven/` concatted with the `path` mentioned in the library json

 If all three `--fat-include` options were passed, the installer copy also gets `Offline: true` set in MANIFEST.MF, which makes it act like `--offline` was passed all the time.

+All the "download something" methods check the contents of the `maven/` folder inside the jar before trying to contact the internet.

 ### Server installer